survivejs/site/pages/blog/118-idyll-interview.md

 ---
-title: 'Idyll - Narratives for the web - Interview with Matthew Conlen'
+title: "Idyll - Narratives for the web - Interview with Matthew Conlen"
 date: 2017-08-21
-headerImage: 'assets/img/idyll.jpg'
+headerImage: "assets/img/idyll.jpg"
-keywords: ['interview', 'reactjs', 'visualization']
+keywords: ["interview", "react", "visualization"]
-editors: ['bebraw', 'karlhorky']
+editors: ["bebraw", "karlhorky"]
 ---

 Since the early days of the web, people have wanted to visualize data to share with others.
 Even though the platform provides something basic for these purposes (i.e., tables, images), typically some amount of programming has been required.